EphemeralSpace/docs/src/design/masks.md

 ### Mask Tokens
 When you successfully complete your mask's objectives, you receive a **mask token** that's associated with your account.
-Between rounds, the tokens can be redeemed to pre-select your mask before the round begins.
+Between rounds, the a few round's worth of tokens can be redeemed to pre-select your mask before the round begins.

 This provides an incentive for completing mask objectives (to earn tokens) as well as way to occasionally mitigate randomness.